 Test Administrators are responsible for collecting all nonscorable student work created using assistive technology devices.
 Test-related content must be deleted from all devices.
-Nonscorable student work must be securely shredded
+Nonscorable student work must be securely shredded.

-ELA Text-to-Speech English See Human Reader, Human Signer (see Presentation Options for ELA)
+ELA and SLA Text-to-Speech See Human Reader, Human Signer TTS is not available and should not be available for Session 1 of the NM-MSSA ELA or SLA, which